Hi Bold Bakers!

 Instructions

-Preheat the oven to 350°F (180°C) and line 2 baking sheets with parchment paper.
+- Preheat the oven to 325°F (165°C) Fan assit and line 2 baking sheets with parchment paper.

-With an electric mixer, beat the butter, sugar, and salt until pale and fluffy.
+- With an electric mixer, cream the butter, sugar, and salt together on high speed until pale and fluffy, about 3 minutes.

-Add the vanilla extract and the egg, and beat until combined.
+- Add the egg and vanilla, and beat until combined.

-Scoop dough into a pastry bag fitted with a large open star tip and pipe 2-inch (5cm) circles onto the prepared baking sheets and sprinkle with the granulated or sanding sugar.
+- Scoop dough into a pastry bag fitted with a large open star tip and pipe 2-inch (5cm) circles onto the prepared baking sheets.
+Sprinkle each biscuit with the 2 tablespoons of granulated sugar.

-Bake for about 15 minutes, rotating pans halfway through, until the edges are light golden brown.
+- Bake the trays for about 15 minutes, or until the edges are light golden brown.
 Let cool completely before storing in an airtight container.